akashsalan/phantom-os/README.md

 <br>

 <div align="center">
-Built with 🖤 by the Phantom-OS Team
+Built with 🖤 by akashsalan
 </div>